 Wild Blueberry Ice Cream

-- 2 heaping cups frozen wild blueberries, you can also use fresh
+- 2 cups (heaping) fresh or frozen wild blueberries,

 - 1 cup sugar